Table of Contents

 However, national offices are not competent to intervene with the application, but strictly to send it to OHIM after the payment of a national fee.

 The basic fee for the application regarding a Community trade mark is € 1050 for a paper form or 900 € for the online form.
 The fee for a collective trademark is 1800 €.
+Please keep in mind that these fees can be subject to change.
+Updated information may be provided by the team at our Romanian law firm.

 If the application meets the requirements for registration and no oppositions have been filed, or if filed objections were rejected by a final decision, it will be registered as a Community trade mark.